pomerium/pomerium/docs/docs/k8s/ingress.md

 ::: warning

-Only one Ingress Controller instance/replica is supported per Pomerium cluster.
+Only one Ingress Controller instance is supported per Pomerium cluster.

 :::